 ESD typically occurs when faulty wiring, improperly grounded electrical systems, or damaged equipment causes electrical current to leak into the water.
 Boats, docks, and marina electrical installations are frequent sources of such hazards.
 When swimmers venture into these waters, the electric current can pass through their bodies, leading to paralysis or heart arrhythmias, ultimately causing them to drown.

-Real-Life Tragedies
+Real-life Tragedies

 To understand the devastating impact of ESD, it’s important to hear the stories of those who have lost their lives to this preventable danger.
 Here are a few real-life incidents that highlight the deadly nature of electric shock drowning:

-How to Prevent Electric Shock Drowning
+Some things to help Prevent Electric Shock Drownings

 - Hire Qualified Electricians for Marina and Dock Work: Electrical installations and repairs near water should only be performed by licensed electricians familiar with proper safety regulations for marine environments.
+Inspections should be regularly done.

 - Swim in Designated Areas: Avoid swimming near marinas, boat docks, or any areas where electrical equipment is present, especially in freshwater bodies like lakes or rivers.